aduvenhage/raytracer/pages/docker-machine.md

 ## Cloud Runner
 I created a python script to automate the docker-machine calls and I also created a CLI version of the raytracer app.
+For this cloud runner I also revived an older project of mine (https://github.com/aduvenhage/docker-machine-api) to automate the docker-machine calls.